 Is your child a nightlight addict, too?
-Metro Parent spoke with Robert F. Hoffman, Ph.D., a sleep expert at the University of Michigan’s Sleep and Chronophysiology Laboratory, and Ruth Clark, Ed.D., a retired educator and children’s book author, about when parents should be concerned about their kids’ nightlight habit and how to wean kids from their fear of the dark.
+Metro Parent spoke with Robert F. Hoffman, Ph.D., a sleep expert, and Ruth Clark, Ed.D., a retired educator and children’s book author, about when parents should be concerned about their kids’ nightlight habit and how to get your child to sleep without a nightlight.

 When habit becomes problem

 Too much light can interfere with your child’s normal sleep patterns, explains Hoffman.
 Your body has an internal regulator, called the circadian clock, which follows various cues to let your body know it’s time to sleep or it’s time to wake up.
 This regulator reacts to light and darkness and body chemical signals in order to lull you to bed.

 With a bright light on all night, your child’s internal clock may be disrupted – and she might not sleep as deeply.
 Hoffman says that any light under 15 watts is fine, but an open closet door with 45-watt bulb might make for restless sleeping.